Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect: Results of experimental measurements and discussion

-Proceeding in the same way as in the He$^{+}-$N$_{2}$ case, we measured the emission cross section for the He$^{+}-$O$_{2}$ collision system.
-Figure \ref {F7}$a$ shows the energy dependence of the emission cross section for atomic OI (99.0; 102.0; 115.2; 97.4 nm) and intense ionic OII (83.4 nm) oxygen lines.
+Proceeding in the same way as in the He$^{+}-$N$_{2}$ case, we measured the emission cross-section for the He$^{+}-$O$_{2}$ collision system.
+Figure \ref {F7}$a$ shows the energy dependence of the emission cross-section for the atomic OI (99.0, 102.0, 115.2, and 97.4 nm) and intense ionic OII (83.4 nm) oxygen lines.
 From these experimental data follows that the oxygen ion line OII (83.4 nm, the 2p$^{4}$ $^{4}$P$\rightarrow $2p$^{3}$ $^{4}$S$_{0}$ transition) is the most intense for collisions with helium ions (Figs. \ref {F6} and \ref{F7}$a$).
-The molecular dissociation causing excited atomic and/or ionic fragments is due to the decay of a highly excited intermediate molecular state of the inner shell, where a collision-induced vacancy arises.
+The molecular dissociation that causes excited atomic and/or ionic fragments is due to the decay of a highly excited intermediate molecular state of the inner shell, where a collision-induced vacancy arises.

 In the case of the He$^{+}-$O$_{2}$ collision, when the particles come closer together, a 1s inner-shell vacancy of the helium atom turns into an inner-shell vacancy of a triatomic quasi-molecule.
-Accordingly, when the particles fall apart, an instable highly excited O$_{2}^{+}$ molecular ion arises.
-Specifically, the decay of the 2$\sigma _{g}^{-1}$vacancy in $ ^{2}\Sigma _{g}^{-}$ and \ $^{4}\Sigma _{g}^{-}$ highly excited molecular states lead to the formation of an excited dissociation product with the intense oxygen ion line OII (83.4 nm) \cite{82m}.
+Accordingly, when the particles fall apart, an unstable and highly excited O$_{2}^{+}$ molecular ion arises.
+Specifically, the decay of the 2$\sigma _{g}^{-1}$vacancy in $ ^{2}\Sigma _{g}^{-}$ and \ $^{4}\Sigma _{g}^{-}$ highly excited molecular states leads to the formation of an excited dissociation product with the intense oxygen ion line OII (83.4 nm) \cite{82m}.

-An energy of about 46.2 eV is necessary to remove the 2s$\sigma _{g}$ electron from the inner shell of oxygen.
-Therefore, the excitation of this inelastic channel in the process of dissociative charge-exchange
+An energy of approximately 46.2 eV is necessary to remove the 2s$\sigma _{g}$ electron from the inner shell of oxygen.
+Therefore, the excitation of this inelastic channel during dissociative charge-exchange process

-requires a change of the inner energy of the quasi-molecular system of (He,O$ _{2}$)$^{+}$ roughly by 22 eV.
-This estimate is indirectly confirmed in Ref. \cite{83m}.
-It seems that a broad peak in the energy loss spectrum near 22 eV, typical for the charge-exchange, is related to this inelastic channel.
+requires a change in the inner energy of the quasi-molecular system of (He,O$ _{2}$)$^{+}$ roughly by 22 eV.
+This estimate was indirectly confirmed in Ref. \cite{83m}.
+It appears that a broad peak in the energy loss spectrum near 22 eV, typical for charge-exchange, is related to this inelastic channel.